zerospiel/docs/docs/quickstart-1-mgmt-node-and-cluster.md

 ## Check that k0rdent cluster management pods are running

-One fundamental k0rdent subsystem, k0rdent Cluster Manager (KCM), handles cluster lifecycle management on clouds and infrastructures: i.e., it helps you configure and compose clusters and manages infrastructure via Cluster API (CAPI).
-Before continuing, check that KCM pods are ready:
+One fundamental k0rdent subsystem, k0rdent Cluster Manager (KCM), handles cluster lifecycle management on clouds and infrastructures: for example, it helps you configure and compose clusters and manages infrastructure via Cluster API (CAPI).
+Before continuing, check that the KCM pods are ready:

 ```shell
 kubectl get pods -n kcm-system   # check pods in the kcm-system namespace